Hans Hansen Bergen

 Hans Hansen Bergen (c.
-1610– 30 May 1654) was one of the earliest settlers of the Dutch colony of New Amsterdam, and one of the few from Scandinavia.
+1619– 30 May 1654) was one of the earliest settlers of the Dutch colony of New Amsterdam, and one of the few from Scandinavia.
 He was a native of Bergen, Norway.
 Hans Hansen Bergen was a shipwright who served as overseer of an early tobacco plantation on Manhattan Island, before eventually removing to Brooklyn's Wallabout Bay, where he was one of the earliest settlers and founded a prominent Brooklyn clan.

 Biography

-Hans Hansen Bergen emigrated to New Netherland in 1633 in a company with the Director-General of New Netherland, Wouter Van Twiller, and Bergen was initially known in early New Amsterdam records by various names, but chiefly Hans Hansen Noorman and Hans Hansen Boer.
+Hans Hansen Bergen emigrated to New Netherland in 1633, at the age of 14, aboard the Dutch West India Company ship "de Zoutberg", in a company with the Director-General of New Netherland, Wouter Van Twiller.
+Bergen was initially known in early New Amsterdam records by various names, but chiefly Hans Hansen Noorman and Hans Hansen Boer.
+Originally living in New Amsterdam, he owned a lot on Pearl St.

-Bergen was married to Sarah Rapelje, the first female child of European parentage born in the colony of New Netherland and whose chair is preserved in the collection of the Museum of the City of New York.
+Bergen, at the age of 20, was married to Sarah Rapelje in 1639, who was 14 at the time.
+She the first female child of European parentage born in the colony of New Netherland and whose chair is preserved in the collection of the Museum of the City of New York.
+They had eight children, including twins.
 Following Bergen's death in 1654, his widow remarried Teunis Gysbert Bogart.

 Along with his father-in-law, Joris Jansen Rapelje, Bergen acquired and managed several pieces of property.
 In 1647, Bergen received a patent for 400 acre in the Wallabout Bay area of present-day Brooklyn.
 Rapelje was a substantial property owner, as well as one of the Council of Twelve Men.
 Following his land grant, Hans Hansen Bergen moved to the area on western Long Island now located within the borough of Brooklyn, where he made his living as a farmer.
 Apparently illiterate, Bergen signed his name to official documents with a simple 'H'.
 Following Bergen's death, in 1662 two of his sons settled at what is today's Bedford, Brooklyn, near their Rapelje grandfather.